ironhack-labs/lab-intro-node/README.md

 The `add(x)` method will add `x` to the items array.
 In order to pass the first test `add(x)` you need to implement the `get(i)` method.

+Remember to change the length property to pass the tests after the item is added.

 ### Get

 The method will get the `nth` value in the list.